 The FRC issues an annual report on the implementation of the UK Corporate Governance and Stewardship Codes and related developments.
 The annual reports are available here.

-Large privately owned companies
+Large companies, including privately owned

 Directors’ Remuneration Report

 The UK Companies Act requires ‘Quoted companies’ to include a Directors’ Remuneration Report (the DRR) in their annual report.
 The DRR must include a breakdown of directors’ remuneration by individual director, and other specific information such as the comparison of directors’ remuneration against employee pay.
 At least every three years, it must also include the company’s policy with regards to Directors’ remuneration.